Jan-Sulavik/ORBA/README.md

 creation of (n-dimensional) distance matrix from an ordination object based on plot group=factor affiliation of study plots

 ### Description:
-Function 'DiMat' extracts study plot scores from an ordination object (DCA or NMDS) and creates a (n-dimensional) distance matrix (Euclidean distances are default) between all study plots and all centroids of plot groups=factors.
+Function 'DiMat' extracts study plot scores from an ordination object (DCA or NMDS) from 'vegan' and creates a (n-dimensional) distance matrix (Euclidean distances are default) between all study plots and all centroids of plot groups=factors.
 Centroids can be supplied manually (as data frame with centroid scores for all dimensions=ordination axes), or can be obtained internally through function ['ordispider'](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/ordihull "'ordispider' documentation") from ['vegan'-package](https://cran.r-project.org/package=vegan "vegan: Community Ecology Package").
+Note that 'DiMat' requires installed 'vegan'-package to function properly.

 ### Usage:
 DiMat(ord, gc, gf, ndim=1, met="euclidean",...)